Foxboron/Blog/content/blog/pam-auth-bypass.md

 > The default action of this module is to not permit the user access to a service if their official password is blank.
 The **nullok** argument overrides this default.

 The second relevant line is the inclusion of [pam_permit.so](https://linux.die.net/man/8/pam_permit) which indiscriminately allows anyone reaching this far access to the system.
-A must have for any well functioning system regardless of the notes about this being "very dangerous [...] used with extreme caution".
+Clearly a must have for any well functioning system regardless of being "very dangerous" and "used with extreme caution" 🙄.

 Now, keep all of this in mind as we continue.